Supernova-Studio/exporter-react-native-assets/README.md

      |- user
 ```

-Names follow `lower_camel_case` convention and will create separate directories for each group detected.
-The above example will be converted to the following icon path:
+Names follow `icon-name` convention and will create separate directories for each group detected, also following `directory-name` convention.
+The above example will be converted to the following icon paths:

 ```
-/icons/top_menu/burger.png
-/icons/top_menu/2.0x/burger.png
-/icons/top_menu/3.0x/burger.png
+/icons/top-menu/burger.png
+/icons/top-menu/burger@2x.png
+/icons/top-menu/burger@3x.png
+/icons/top-menu/user.png
+/icons/top-menu/user@2x.png
+/icons/top-menu/user@3x.png
 ```

-This behavior can be fully customized by simply modifying the path generation template file `asset_path_flutter.pr`.
+This behavior can be fully customized by simply modifying the path generation template file `asset_path_react_native.pr`.
 Simply fork, modify and upload as your version of the exporter.
 If you have never done this before, [follow our guide to modifying existing exporters](https://developers.supernova.io/building-exporters/cloning-exporters).

 ## Installing